 So what do these patterns tell us about our reliable maintenance programs?

 Historically maintenance was done in the belief that the likelihood of failure increased over time (first generation maintenance thinking).
 It was thought that well-timed maintenance could reduce the likelihood of failure.
-Turns out that for at least 70% of equipment this simply is not the case.
+RCM has taught us that for at least 70% of equipment this simply is not the case.

-For the 70% of equipment which has a constant probability of failure, there is no point in doing time-based life-renewal tasks like servicing or replacement.
+For the 70% of failure modes which has a constant probability of failure, there is no point in doing time-based life-renewal tasks like servicing or replacement.

 It makes no sense to spend maintenance resources to service or replace an item whose reliability has not degraded.
 Or whose reliability cannot be improved by that maintenance task.

-In practice, this means that 70% – 90% of equipment would benefit from some form of condition monitoring.
+In practice, this means that 70% – 90% of equipment failure modes would benefit from some form of condition monitoring.
 And only 10% – 30% can be effectively managed by time-based replacement or overhaul.

 Yet most of our PM programs are full of time-based replacements and overhauls.